google/motive/docs/src/index.md

 # Features

-The v1.0 release of Motive is feature light.
-It's focused primarily on procedural animation and simple hand-tunable motion.
-It is suitable for the animation of props, cameras, GUI elements, and simple rigs.
+The v1.1 release of Motive focusses on speed and scalability.
+Motive now supports rigged character animation and blending between those animations.
+Motive maintains its aptitude for procedural animation that was the focus of v1.0.

 # Downloading